ubernostrum/django-contact-form/docs/install.rst

 successful installation by opening a Python interpreter and typing ``import contact_form``.

-If the installation was successful, you'll simply get a fresh Python prompt.
+If the installation was successful, you'll get a fresh Python prompt.
 If you instead see an ``ImportError``, check the configuration of your install tools and your Python import path to ensure django-contact-form installed into a location Python can import